resv/CUSTOM-SCRIPTS/FCCNotes Hotkeys/README.md

 This is a simple script written by me to automatically type out a long HTML/CSS tag with openings and closings.

+***THIS SCRIPT IS A PART OF A BIGGER SCRIPT*** LAUNCHING FCC INITIALIZER WILL TRIGGER THIS AHK TO OPEN, GIVING THE USER ALL THE QUICK HOTKEYS THAT THIS SCRIPT WA S DESIGNED FOR.
+DO NOT DELETE THIS FILE.
+YOU SHOULD MODIFY THIS FILE TO YOUR NEEDS.

 Highly customizable to set any hot key, delays if needed, and any type of tag or input the user would like.

 As I progress into working with more projects, I will be uploading more AHK scripts primarily for myself but anyone else are free to use and modify my code.